Your Food, Simplified — movewell.

 Progress isn't always linear

 The scale will go up sometimes.
 You'll have weeks that feel off.
-That's completely normal and doesn't mean you're failing.
+That's completely normal.
 Trust the process, stay consistent, and remember why you started.

 You're human, not a machine.
-This program is meant to fit your life, not the other way around.
-Be patient with yourself and keep going. 🤍
+This program is meant to fit your life, not the other way around. 🤍

 Fiber technically isn't a macro but it deserves its own section because most people are not getting enough of it and it affects everything.